Practicing chords and chord changes

 Practicing chords

-To get a good sounding chord, make sure that all notes sound clear and that you do not accidentally mute one or more strings.
-For some chords this is relatively easy (e.g. E minor), for others it requires weeks or months of practice (e.g. F major).
+To get a good sounding chord, make sure that all the notes sound clear and that you do not accidentally mute one or more strings.
+For some chords this is relatively easy (e.g. E minor), for others it takes weeks or months of practice (e.g. F major).
 Also pay attention to a good body posture and fretting technique.

 Practicing chord changes

-When it comes to changing chords, there is a helpful concept called "anchor finger".
-The idea behind it is not to lift all fingers off the strings or the fretboard when changing chords.
+When it comes to changing chords, there is a helpful concept called the "anchor finger".
+The idea behind it is not to take all fingers off the strings or the fretboard when changing chords.
 For example, play the A major chord and change to D major.
 The ring finger frets the B string in both chord shapes.
 When changing to D major, lift your ring finger, but make sure that it stays in contact with the B string.
-Now move your ring finger up one fret and rearrange the other fingers according to the D major shape.
+Now move your ring finger up one fret and rearrange the other fingers to match the D major shape.
 Such transitions can be found between many chords, and if you practice them thoroughly, chord changes will be much easier, faster and less prone to mistakes!

 Exercise 1: Strumming chords